 U.S. visas for foreign nationals.
-If you are a foreign national not residing in the U.S. and will be traveling to the U.S. after you have been to Antarctica, please review the Department of State Visa Services internet information at travel.state.gov for visitor visa and student visa information and requirements.
+If you are a foreign national not residing in the U.S. and will be traveling to the U.S. after you have been to Antarctica, please review the Department of State Visa Services website for visitor visa and student visa information and requirements.